 08. Discover Cambodia’s unique Street food

-Just try what looks good and if you are scared – like so many travelers- of getting some kind of food poisoning: Just eat were the locals are eating.
+Just try what looks good and if you are scared – like so many travelers- of getting some kind of food poisoning: Just eat where the locals are eating.
 They know what is good.
-We had street food almost every day while being in Cambodia and we didn’t feel really bad even once.
+We had street food almost every day while being in Cambodia and we didn’t feel bad even once.
 So don’t worry!